 BAAC educational tours are available to children and adult groups.
-Youth tours are best suited for children in the 3rd grade and up.
-However, when requested, we can usually accommodate visits with younger children.
+Tours are best suited for children in the 2nd grade and up.

 We also offer tours for senior centers, community clubs, and other adult organizations who have an interest in animal welfare.

-Due to space and animal welfare considerations, the maximum tour size is 30 children and adults that will be split into two groups.
-If you believe your group size will exceed 30 total individuals, you will need to schedule multiple visits.
+Due to space and animal welfare considerations, the maximum tour size is 12 participants, including adult chaperones.
+If you believe your group size will exceed 12, please schedule multiple visits.

 No, educational tours are free.
 However, we appreciate donations to help us continue our life-saving work.
 Please click here for the BAAC’s Wish List.
 Thank you!